 Register your email to join our mailing list.

-The Bionic Voice is the world’s first smart wearable electronic voice prosthesis for laryngectomy people
+Laronix is pleased to introduce Bionic Voice, the world’s first smart wearable electronic voice prosthesis for laryngectomy people (larynx amputees or laryngectomees).
 Bionic Voice substitutes and regenerates the missing "voice source” for laryngectomees.

-It is naturally controlled by respiration and has an exceptionally high voice-quality.
+It is naturally controlled by respiration and has an exceptionally high voice quality.
 The Voice is generated by a smart algorithm and can be trained in its future generation to reach a voice quality resembling the patient’s own.

 Bionic Voice is a wearable system, integrating hardware and software to generate true voice for laryngectomees.